DovaX/react_playground/README.md

-# test_react
+# react_playground
-playground repository with various react libraries
+Playground repository for testing of various React libraries